-- 8.5.7.
-GSTC Requirements to ISO 17065:2012 Clause 7.1.2 - 8.5.7.1.
-The CB shall define the scope of the certification, specifying the services and locations that have been assessed against the Reference Standard. - 8.5.7.2.
-When the Reference Standard is a GSTC Recognized Standard, the CB shall have legal authorization to provide auditing and certification services to the GSTC Recognized Standard. - 8.5.7.3.
+- 8.5.7.1.2.
+During this five-year period, the scope described in the certification documentation shall adequately describe the exclusion of such services that are not within the scope of GSTC certification.
+Further, if the Hotel or Tour Operator jointly advertises its GSTC certification along with such out-of-scope services, the advertising material shall clearly differentiate between those services that are included within the scope of GSTC certification and those services that are not included. - 8.5.7.2.
+When the Reference Standard is a GSTC Recognized Standard, the CB shall have legal authorization to provide auditing and certification services to the GSTC-Recognized Standard. - 8.5.7.3.
 When a certification scheme is owned by a third party, the CB shall have legal authorization to use the Reference Standard, marks and logos and any other intellectual property rights as well as other rules of the scheme. - 8.5.7.4.
-All the requirements in the GSTC Recognized Standard are mandatory and shall be assessed for conformity.
+All the requirements in the GSTC-Recognized Standard are mandatory and shall be assessed for conformity.

-NOTE: To be awarded GSTC Recognized Standard, not all the GSTC Criteria are mandatory.
-However, for a CB to become awarded GSTC Accredited, conformity with at least one of the criteria matching each of the GSTC Criteria shall be mandatory in order to demonstrate that all certified businesses and activities comply with all the GSTC Criteria.
+NOTE: To be awarded GSTC-Recognized Standard not all the GSTC Criteria are mandatory.
+However, for a CB to become awarded GSTC-Accredited status, conformity with at least one of the criteria matching each of the GSTC Criteria shall be mandatory in order to demonstrate that all certified businesses and activities comply with all the GSTC Criteria.

-ISO 17065:2012 7.2 Application
+ISO 17065:2012 7.2 Application:

 - 8.5.8.
-GSTC Requirements to ISO 17065:2012 Clause 7.2 - 8.5.8.1.
+GSTC Requirements to ISO 17065:2012 Clause 7.2: - 8.5.8.1.
 The CB shall obtain all the necessary client information to allow proper planning of audits, in accordance with the relevant certification scheme.
 This information shall include at a minimum: - 8.5.8.1.1.
 Information about the client's sustainability management system and performance; - 8.5.8.1.2.
 The Reference Standard (standards and/or other normative documents established by the certification scheme) for which the client is seeking certification; - 8.5.8.1.3.
-The general information of the client, including its name and the address(es) of its physical location(s), description of its process and operations and other information, and any relevant legal obligations; - 8.5.8.1.4.
-General information concerning the client, relevant to the certification for which the audit is conducted, such as the client's activities, its human and technical resources and its functions and relationship in a larger corporation, if any; - 8.5.8.1.5.
-Information concerning all outsourced processes used by the client that will affect conformity to requirements; - 8.5.8.1.6.
+The general information of the client, including its name and the address(es) of its physical location(s), description of its process and operations and other information, and any relevant legal obligations;

+8.5.8.1.4.
+General information concerning the client, relevant to the certification for which the audit is conducted, such as the client's activities, its human and technical resources and its functions and relationship in a larger corporation, if any; 8.5.8.1.5.
+Information concerning all outsourced processes used by the client that will affect conformity to requirements; and 8.5.8.1.6.
 All other information needed in accordance with the relevant certification scheme, such as information for initial evaluation and surveillance activities, e.g. the locations where the tourism services are provided and contact personnel at these locations.

 NOTE: A variety of media and mechanisms can be used to collect this information at various times, including an application form.
-Such information gathering can be in conjunction with or separate from, the completion of the legally binding agreement (the certification agreement) specified in clause 4.1.2 of ISO/IEC 17065.
+Such information gathering can be in conjunction with or separate from, the completion of the legally binding agreement (the certification agreement) specified in Clause 4.1.2 of ISO/IEC 17065.

-ISO 17065:2012 7.3 Application review
+ISO 17065:2012 7.3 Application review:

 - 8.5.9.
-GSTC Requirements to ISO 17065:2012 Clause 7.3.1 - 8.5.9.1.
+GSTC Requirements to ISO 17065:2012 Clause 7.3.1: - 8.5.9.1.
 CB shall use the following tourism activities to describe the scope of the audit of the client: - 8.5.9.1.1.
-Hotels/Accommodations - 8.5.9.1.2.
-Tour Operators
+Hotel/Accommodation.8.5.9.1.2.
+Tour Operator.8.5.9.1.2.1.
+Tour Product.